 -are a Catholic Christian (or general belong to a Christian denomination).
 Candidates from other religions can apply if they are proposed by Catholic partners and can prove their commitment to interreligious dialogue

 -possess German language skills before starting the studies (KAAD can provide a language course of max.
 6 months in Germany).

-Scholarship Open for Students of Following Countries: The students from a developing or emerging countries of Ghana, Ethiopia, Zimbabwe, Kenya, Uganda, Tanzania, Cameroon and Nigeria (Africa), Bangladesh, Indonesia, Cambodia, Myanmar, the Philippines, Thailand, Vietnam and China (Asia), Egypt, Jordan, Lebanon, Palestine/Israel and Syria (the Middle East) or Mexico, Guatemala, Colombia, Ecuador, Peru, Bolivia, and Brazil (Latin America) can apply for these scholarships.
+Scholarship Open for Students of Following Countries: Students from a following developing or emerging countries: Ghana, Ethiopia, Zimbabwe, Kenya, Uganda, Tanzania, Cameroon and Nigeria (Africa), Bangladesh, Indonesia, Cambodia, Myanmar, the Philippines, Thailand, Vietnam and China (Asia), Egypt, Jordan, Lebanon, Palestine/Israel and Syria (the Middle East) or Mexico, Guatemala, Colombia, Ecuador, Peru, Bolivia and Brazil (Latin America) can apply for these KAAD scholarships.

 Scholarship Description: The KAAD Scholarship Program 1 is addressed to post-graduates and to academics who already gained professional experience and who are interested in postgraduate studies (or research stays) in Germany.
 This program is administered by regional partner committees, staffed by university professors and church representatives.
 Normally documents are submitted to the committee of the applicant’s home country.

 How to Apply: The first request is placed through filling the application questionnaire and sending it to the KAAD offices.
 Normally documents are submitted to the committee of the applicant’s home country.
 In the course of the application process, more documents need to be provided by the applicant and the KAAD-Partner-Committees are involved.
 If the pre-selection process has been positive for the applicant, the application is passed on to an independent selection board, which sits twice per year (in March and in September).